ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-basic-pitch**](https://github.com/DoctorDiffusion/ComfyUI-basic-pitch): Audio to midi functionality within ComfyUI
 - [**ComfyUI-Open-Sora-I2V**](https://github.com/bombax-xiaoice/ComfyUI-Open-Sora-I2V): Another comfy implementation for the short video generation project hpcaitech/Open-Sora, supporting latest V2 and V3 models as well as image to video functions, etc.
 - [**ComfyUI-OpenSoraPlan**](https://github.com/bombax-xiaoice/ComfyUI-OpenSoraPlan): Another comfy implementation for the short video generation project PKU-YuanGroup/Open-Sora-Plan, supporting latest 1.3.0 and 1.2.0 and image to video feature, etc.
-- [**ComfyUI-DisPose**](https://github.com/bombax-xiaoice/ComfyUI-DisPose): ComfyUI supports over lihxxx/DisPose, which generates a new video with a reference video as poses and a reference image as everything else.
 - [**ComfyUI-PromptConverter**](https://github.com/vkff5833/ComfyUI-PromptConverter): A ComfyUI custom node that converts prompts between different AI image generation models.
 - [**String Utils**](https://github.com/exectails/comfyui-et_stringutils): Nodes dedicated to the analysis and transformation of text strings, such as for formatting and conversions between types.
 - [**ComfyUI-Pixelate**](https://github.com/flycarl/ComfyUI-Pixelate): [a/sd-webui-pixelart](https://github.com/mrreplicart/sd-webui-pixelart) are referenced by many webui users, this node is mean to use it in ComfyUI.